johannbarbie/Bitfinger/README.md

 To publish your bitcoin address following the Webfinger standard you need to follow these steps:

 ### 1. Create a file
-Create a file called **webfinger.js** in your Dropbox Public folder.
+Create a file called **webfinger.js** in your Dropbox Public folder with this content:
   ```json
   {
     "subject": "acct:makingabetter@gmail.com",